 The location you want the potential land to be is very important.
 It also reflects the price and time you invest in the search.

 Firstly, forget about the city centers or even highly populated districts of cities.
-You barely will see a plot there, and if it’s gonna be expensive as hell.
+You barely will see a plot there, and it’s going to be expensive as hell.
 It makes sense to look in smaller cities and municipalities around the bigger cities.

 If you want to live near a big city like Munich or Hamburg, search for a plot in the land area, it called “Landkreis”.
 You can select a desirable distance from the city.
 The cost per square meter will be much lower in these regions than closer to the city.